monuk7735/nope-remote/README.md

 # Nope-Remote 📱

 Nope-Remote is an open-source Android application that turns your smartphone into a powerful, universal IR remote control.
-Built with modern Android technologies, it offers a sleek Material You interface and advanced features like Custom Flows to automate your home entertainment system.
+Built with modern Android technologies, it offers a sleek Material You interface and advanced features like Custom Macros to automate your home entertainment system.

 <img src="https://via.placeholder.com/800x400.png?text=Nope-Remote+Banner" alt="Nope-Remote Banner" width="100%">

 ## ✨ Features

 -   **Universal Compatibility**: Control TVs, Set-Top Boxes, ACs, and more using your phone's built-in IR blaster.
--   **Custom Flows (Macros)**: Create "Flows" to chain multiple commands together.
+-   **Custom Macros**: Create "Macros" to chain multiple commands together.
 Turn on your TV, Set-Top Box, and Soundbar with a single tap!
 -   **Material You Design**: A beautiful, modern UI that adapts to your wallpaper's colors (on supported devices).
 -   **Dark/Light Mode**: Fully supports system-wide dark and light themes.
--   **Database Support**: Stores your remotes and flows locally using Room Database.
+-   **Database Support**: Stores your remotes and macros locally using Room Database.
 -   **Haptic Feedback**: Get tactile confirmation for every button press.

 ## 🛠️ Tech Stack